UBB-SDI-23/Lab-5x-assignments/README.md

 - Everything must be validated everywhere possible, including IDs.
 Implement the `happy case - with data`, `happy case - without data` and `error case` scenarios for all endpoints.
 - For all routes that show all entities, also show the username of the user that added the entity.
 Clicking on the username should take you to the user's profile page.
     - The profile page should contain the user profile info and statistics regarding how many of each entity the user has added.
 - You must start using feature branches for all functionalities.
 Your feature branches should be named according to the feature that you're implementing.
 Use Pull Requests and merge your branches into a `development` branch when you are done with your work.
 You can delete the feature branches after that.
 Have netlify deploy from `development`.
+You can read more about this here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests

 ----
 ----